Fairground (song): Chart performance

 It was the first and only single by the group to reach No. 1 on the UK Singles Chart.
 It spent four weeks at the top and 14 weeks in the top 40.
 As of October 2018, the single has sold 718,463 copies according to the Official Charts Company.
-The track also reached No. 1 in Ireland and Italy and peaked within the top 10 in more than 10 countries, including Australia, Germany, New Zealand and Zimbabwe.
+The track also reached No. 1 in Ireland and Italy and peaked within the top 10 in more than 10 countries, including Australia, Germany, Israel, New Zealand and Zimbabwe.
 A remix by Soulshock and Karlin was included on the US single release and received moderate success on R&B radio but failed to chart on the Billboard Hot 100, peaking at No. 14 on the Bubbling Under Hot 100.

 In 2012, "Fairground" was ranked No. 47 in NMEs list of the "50 best-selling tracks of the 90s", adding: "Shamelessly lifting the clattering samba percussion from The Goodmen's 'Give It Up' (but giving due credit), Mick Hucknall greeted his post-'Stars' future with a mid-tempo ballad that sounded like an on-the-money dance track.
 Everyone got on board the rollercoaster and Hucknall had a new diamond for his gnasher."

 Music video

 A music video was produced to promote the single, directed by Irish filmmaker Michael Geoghegan.
 The video (which uses the shorter single version) shows Mick Hucknall driving in his Jaguar XK140 to and singing at Blackpool Pleasure Beach in Blackpool, Lancashire, that had been closed for the day and had been invaded by a group of his friends and opened up again.
 The majority of the video was shot on the Pepsi Max Big One and around the park, and some scenes are shot on the Promenade showing the Illuminations in 1994.
 Filming credits go to the single cameraman, Steven Young.
-The video was later made available on Simply Red's official YouTube channel in 2009 and was upgraded to HD in celebration of the album Lifes 25th anniversary in October 2020.
-It had generated more than 23 million views as of early 2025.